rizahan221/bist30-portfolio-optimization/README.md

 ## Overview

-This repository contains the full Python implementation for the senior thesis on optimal portfolio allocation using BIST 30 stocks.
+This repository contains the full Jupyter Notebook implementation for the senior thesis on optimal portfolio allocation using BIST 30 stocks.
 The study applies Markowitz Mean-Variance optimization and Monte Carlo simulation to construct and evaluate three optimal portfolios against the BIST 30 benchmark index.

 ---